blockchain-insights/blockchain-insights-subnet/README.md

 **2. Validators**:
    - **Role**: Validators are crucial for maintaining the integrity and security of the network.
 They provide essential APIs to miners and ensure that all transactions and validation processes meet the required standards.
-   - **Responsibilities**: Validators support miners by enabling their participation in various network activities, such as Chain Chat, and play a key role in verifying and validating transactions within the network.
+   - **Responsibilities**: Validators support miners by enabling their participation in various network activities, such as Chain Chat, and play a key role in verifying miners output.

 **3. Miners**:
    - **Role**: Miners are active contributors to the network, responsible for developing blockchain indexers, participating in validation mechanisms, and integrating new technologies into the subnet.